GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIFreeThreading.rst

 mod_wsgi forces the GIL on by default even on a free-threaded Python build.
 Free-threading is opt-in per process via this directive.

+For background on the three GIL modes mod_wsgi supports and worked examples mixing them across processes, see :doc:`../user-guides/gil-modes-and-free-threading`.

 To enable free-threading for every process where mod_wsgi initialises Python (the embedded interpreter and every daemon process group), set the directive at server config scope::